as10724/U_Sen/sound/README.md

 ### Context

-The experiment was conducted from the second storey apartment at the intersection of Franklin Ave and Clifton Place in Brooklyn.
-The interection is commerical with two bars, a taco joint, a live music venue and an active construction site.
-It is a really noisy conner and my home.
+The study was conducted from the second storey apartment at the intersection of Franklin Ave and Clifton Place in Brooklyn.
+The interection conner where the apartment is located is commerical with two bars, a taco joint, a live music venue and an active construction site.
+It is a really noisy conner and inteestingly my home.
 The laptop was placed on the window sill of my bedroom and recording took place from 9:29pm to 10:29pm on Saturday, 2:29am to 3:29am on Sunday and 7:26am to 8:26am on Sunday.

 ![Setup Assignment 3:](laptop_setup.jpeg)